carpentries-incubator/introduction-to-conda-for-data-scientists/_episodes/02-working-with-environments.md

 > ## Activate an existing environment by name
 >
-> Activate the "explicit-conda-env" environment created in the previous challenge by name.
+> Activate the "machine-learning-env" environment created in the previous challenge by name.
 >
 > > ## Solution
 > >
 > > In order to activate an existing environment by name you use the `source activate` command as follows.
 > >
 > > ~~~
-> > $ source activate explicit-conda-env
+> > $ source activate machine-learning-env
 > > ~~~
 > > {: .language-bash}
 > >